 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.

-- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Assistant Vice Presidents of Enrollment Management and Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).
+- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Vice President for Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).

 - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules.

 - Change in residential housing: A student may choose to be moved.
-In limited circumstances, SUNY Brockport may require the accused student to move.
+In limited circumstances, the university may require the respondent to move.

-- SAFE Ride: Students may use SAFE Ride to request that a University Police Student Patrol walk them from one location to another on campus.
-(Rides are suspended, during the COVID-19 pandemic.)
-Contact (585) 395-SAFE between the hours of 8 pm –2 am.
+- SAFE Ride: Students may use SAFE Ride to request that a University Police Student Patrol escort them from one location to another on campus.
+Contact (585) 395-SAFE between the hours of 8:00pm – 2:00am.

 struggling with their courses because of a situation related to a report of sexual misconduct, relationship violence, or stalking, we encourage them to take advantage of the available services.

 - Academic Accommodations: The university may be able to assist a student by requesting extensions from faculty, assisting a student in taking an “Incomplete,” withdrawing, or taking a leave, etc.

 - Other: There might be other circumstances in which the Title IX Coordinator/university may be able to help.